 When: Saturdays, May–October

-The Downtown Walla Walla Farmers Market takes place under an open-air pavilion adjacent to Crawford Park, steps from Mill Creek.
-Stock up on the area’s famous sweet onions and other fresh produce or artful cakes and treats with whimsical designs from Cakeplosionz.
+The Downtown Walla Walla Farmers Market takes place under an open-air pavilion adjacent to Crawford Park.
+Stock up on the area’s famous sweet onions and other fresh produce or artful cakes and treats.
 Moises Soto of Tikiz Wine Designs sells bar stools and wine racks handcrafted from vintage wine barrels, and you can also buy local wine from Blue Mountain Vineyard, Mercer Estates, and others.

 Port Townsend Farmers Market

-Head to Esther Short Park, the oldest civic green space in Washington, to explore the Vancouver Farmers Market’s expansive number of arts and crafts vendors, international food stalls, and live music performances.
-Be sure to admire the park’s Salmon Run Bell Tower and gently gurgling waterfall.
-It’s a short stroll to the beautiful Vancouver Waterfront, a great spot to enjoy your bounty while soaking up views of the Columbia River.
+Head to Esther Short Park, the oldest civic green space in Washington, for the year-round Vancouver Farmers Market.
+Explore the expansive number of arts and crafts vendors, international food stalls, and live music performances.
+It’s a short stroll to the beautiful Vancouver waterfront, where you can enjoy lunch while soaking up views of the Columbia River.
+For even more farmers market fun, the East Vancouver Market runs from June through September at the Columbia Tech Center.

 Puyallup Farmers Market